 "I was spit on and called a baby-killer in the mainstream culture when I first came home, and no way any college would accept me or any good job would be open to me.
 I felt too ashamed and enraged to accept the love and gratitude my family and community showed me.
 I thought I was going crazy, waking up in a sweat trying to choke my wife, seeing signs of Charley around every corner when the weather was hot and steamy.
 I'd always kept my feelings to myself, but now I didn't seem to have any feelings except anger.
 I couldn't get through a day without getting into a fight, and when I tried to numb the pain with alcohol I just got more angry and out of control.
 I left my wife and kids because I was ashamed and afraid of what I was doing to them, but I miss them still.
 I've had more jobs than I can count, and I walked out on every one because I'd start to feel trapped.
 I really never left Vietnam until just a couple of years ago after I got sober in a program, and then I felt I had to either go back to my tribe and go through the healing ceremonies or I was going to kill myself.
 I'm finally beginning to come home, with the help of a Vet Center counselor and the Blessing Way in my community."

 Many Veterans are unable to leave behind the trauma of Vietnam and psychologically return home.
 What neither these Veterans nor their families (nor even many VA counselors and doctors) knew was that many of these Veterans were and are suffering from PTSD.
-For more information about PTSD, see the fact sheets in Trauma and PTSD Overview: General Information.
+For more information about PTSD, see the fact sheets in PTSD Overview.

 About one in three American Indian Vietnam Veterans who served in-country suffered from full or partial PTSD at the time of the study, a quarter century or more after the war.
 More than two in three American Indian Vietnam Veterans suffered from full or partial PTSD sometime since Vietnam.
 PTSD prevalence for American Indians is very high, more than twice as high as for White or Japanese American Vietnam Veterans.